-The Board unanimously recommends that the Company's stockholders approve the A&R 2008 Plan.
+The Board unanimously recommends that the Company's stockholders approve the Second A&R 2008 Plan.
 The Company's ability to grant an appropriate number of equity-based awards continues to be crucial in allowing the Company to effectively compete for key employee talent against other executive search, leadership and consulting firms.
 It is in the long-term interest of the Company and its stockholders to strengthen the ability to attract, motivate and retain employees, officers, directors, consultants, agents, advisors and independent contractors, and to provide additional incentive for those persons through stock ownership and other incentives to improve operations, increase profits and strengthen the mutuality of interest between those persons and the Company's stockholders.

 Equity awards are granted to a significant number of the Company's current and prospective employees.
-These long term incentives are aimed at aligning employees' interests with stockholders and to aid in retention, since long term awards generally vest over a four year period.
+These long term incentives are aimed at aligning employees' interests with stockholders and to aid in retention.

-The Company's restricted shares and stock options outstanding as of July 27, 2009 represent approximately 8% of the Company's market capitalization.
-If the A&R 2008 Plan is approved, the aggregate number of shares underlying outstanding awards under the Company's existing plans plus the number of shares available for issuance in connection with the grant of awards under the A&R 2008 Plan would increase to approximately 12% of the number of shares of Company common stock outstanding on a fully diluted basis.
+The Company's restricted shares and stock options outstanding as of August 15, 2012 represent approximately 5% of the Company's market capitalization (based on the average closing price of the Company's common stock on the NYSE in the 200 days preceding June 1, 2012).
+If the Second A&R 2008 Plan is approved, the aggregate number of shares underlying outstanding awards under the Company's existing plans plus the number of shares available for issuance in connection with the grant of awards under the Second A&R 2008 Plan would increase to approximately 11% of the number of shares of Company common stock outstanding on a fully diluted basis.